Ducktails III: Arcade Dynamics: Writing and composition

 Regarding the project's change in aesthetic from experimental recordings to more song-based compositions, Mondanile noted, "I think it’s because I was on tour with Real Estate and we were playing with lots of indie bands that played pop songs, so I really feel like that influenced me.
 I’ve played with quite a few indie bands in America, however with Landscapes I was playing a lot more experimental shows, mainly I was making a lot weirder music!"

 Citing Deerhunter, Woods, Kurt Vile and Girls as his key influences, Mondanile elaborated: "All those dudes have great songs, but they also improvise a lot.
 It definitely influenced me in a way for this record, because I wanted to make more songs.
 But it’s not going to get more and more poppy after this.
 I want each record to be its own unique thing that attaches to the other records, but I’m just learning how to do what I’m doing.
 So everything is going to sound different."

 Artwork

-The albums's cover photograph is taken from a postcard Mondanile purchased while visiting Lisbon, Portugal: "I was walking around in Lisbon, and there was a flea market, and I pulled it out and was like, 'This is the coolest Frank Lloyd Wright/Dario Argento-style house.'
+The album cover features a photograph of a distinctive municipal building in Parque do Bonfim, Setúbal, Portugal, now used as a restaurant.
+Mondanile said the image came from a postcard he bought while visiting Lisbon: "I was walking around in Lisbon, and there was a flea market, and I pulled it out and was like, 'This is the coolest Frank Lloyd Wright/Dario Argento-style house.'
 I’m really all about the house and the home; that it’s not about the recording, but about the home or the place that the recording is made in.
 This may be one of the last records I make at my parents’ house, because I’m getting a little old for that, and the picture is supposed to represent this very comforting image of home, and connecting that to music in a way."